Serbski dom

-The Serbski dom (Haus der Sorben, 'House of the Sorbs'), is an administrative building on Postplatz 2 in Bautzen, Saxony, German.
+The Serbski dom (Haus der Sorben, 'House of the Sorbs') is an administrative building on Postplatz 2 in Bautzen, Saxony, Germany.
 It is the cultural and political center of the Sorbian people.
 It was built between 1947 and 1956.
 It is the seat of Domowina and the Foundation for the Sorbian People.

 The new building was necessary since the original Serbski dom (Wendisches Haus) was destroyed in April 1945.
 While bearing the same Sorbian name in order to convey continuity, the German name switched due to the pejorative use of the term Wenden during the Nazi period.

 History

-Wendisches Haus (1845 1945)
+Wendisches Haus (1845–1945)

 The idea of creating a house for the Sorbian culture dates back to 1845 based on which the Maćica Serbska, a scientific and cultural association, was founded in 1847.
 Pressured by Jan Arnošt Smoler, the then head of Maćica Serbska, the association began to collect donations for the construction of the Serbski dom (Wendisches Haus) in 1866.
 At his own risk, Smoler acquired a building at Lauengraben, Bautzen, which was to become the center of Maćica Serbska.
 Since most Sorbs were rather poor, Smoler turned to other Slavic nations, especially Russia in search of donors.
-His last voyage to Russia was in 1883, on year before his death.
+His last voyage to Russia was in 1883, one year before his death.

-Due to the amount of books stored in its library and the ever-growing collection of ethnological objects, the house proofed to be to small for its purpose.
+Due to the amount of books stored in its library and the ever-growing collection of ethnological objects, the house proved to be to small for its purpose.
 Arnošt Muka initiated the construction of a new Serbski dom on the ground acquired by Smoler.
 He organized the funding and commissioned the architect August Grothe from Dresden, who proposed a renaissance style house.
 The groundbreaking was April 21, 1897, on the occasion of the 50th Jubilee of the Maćica Serbska.

 Jurij Łusčanski, the apostolic prefect of Meißen in Upper Lusatia and head of the Maćica Serbska inaugurated the building on September 26, 1904, after seven years of construction.
-Until 1907, a hall was built.
+A hall was built in 1907.
 It became the center of Sorbian cultural life, accommodating the scientific community and its library, the Wendische Museum and the Smoler'sche Druckerei und Buchhandlung (Smoler's publishing and book store).
 In 1912, the newly created Domowina moved in.
 The Sorbian Bank (Wendische Volksbank, Serbska ludowa banka) was founded in the Serbski dom in 1919.